 Morrow Mountain State Park

 About an hour outside of Charlotte, Morrow Mountain is another one where you can drive to the top.
-There are 15 miles of hiking that you can enjoy there, with the Fall Mountain Trail (4 miles) and the Mountain Loop Trail (.8 miles) among the most popular.
+There are 15 miles of hiking that you can enjoy there, with the Fall Mountain Trail (4 miles, Orange Triangle) and the Mountain Loop Trail (0.8 miles, Red Square) among the most popular.

 Views are pretty nice from the huge paved area that serves as the peak.

 We already mentioned the awesome Hillsborough for its Riverwalk, but Occoneechee Mountain is another reason to visit.
 The Overlook Trail (0.1 miles, Yellow Circle) connects to the Mountain Loop Trail (2.2 miles, Red Circle) and will take you to a nice peak.

 From there, you can see the Eno River below.
 Also, you can walk down and check out a quarry and stare up at the peak.
 This place is special in many ways.
 Another reason is the animals and tree species that you’ll see, which are typically found in the mountains.

 We’ve also included Hillsborough among our favorite small towns in the Research Triangle.